morpho-org/morpho-data-structures/README.md

 # Morpho Data Structures 🦋

-This repository contains the data structures that can be used for Morpho's matching engine 🦋.
+This repository contains the data structures that are used in Morpho's matching engine.
 The goal is to compare them in terms of security and gas consumption to find the best solution for the protocol and its users.

 # Data structures